bozeklab/histo-miner/README.md

 Here we will described how to calculate tissue relevant features based on the previously obtained nucleus segmentation and classification.
 It corresponds to step **(d)** from the figure above.

-- First follow the steps from "Models inference: nucleus segmentation and classification"
+- First follow the steps from "Models inference: nucleus segmentation and classification",
-- Add the paths to the folder containing the segmentation jsons (_tissue_analyser_main_ setting) and the path the output folder (_tissue_analyser_output_ setting) in the  `histo_miner_pipeline.yml` config file
+- Add the paths to the folder containing the segmentation jsons (_tissue_analyser_main_ setting) and the path the output folder (_tissue_analyser_output_ setting) in the  `histo_miner_pipeline.yml` config file,
-- Decide wich features to compute based on the choice of _calculate_morphologies_ , _calculate_vicinity_ and _calculate_distances_ boolean parameters in  `histo_miner_pipeline.yml` config file
+- Decide wich features to compute based on the choice of _calculate_morphologies_ , _calculate_vicinity_ and _calculate_distances_ boolean parameters in  `histo_miner_pipeline.yml` config file,
-- Run: 'python scripts/main4_tissue_analyser.py'
+- Run: 'python scripts/main4_tissue_analyser.py'.

 The structured json files obtained contain the features values computed.

-### Classification of cSCC response to immunotherapy with paper feature selection
+### Classification of cSCC response to immunotherapy with pre-defined feature selection

 Here we perform binary classification of WSI with tumor region into responder and non-responder to a futur immunotherapy (CPI) treatment.
-We will use the same selected feature as in the paper.
+We will use the same selected feature as in the Histo-Miner paper.

-- First follow the steps from "Models inference: nucleus segmentation and classification" and "Tissue Analyser"
+- First follow the steps from "Models inference: nucleus segmentation and classification" and "Tissue Analyser",
+- Download `Ranking_of_features.json` file from CPI dataset (see [Datasets](#datasets)).
+We will use these selected features to do our classification later on,
-- Add the paths to the folder containing the features jsons (_tissue_analyser_output_ setting) and the path to the post-processed ffeatures output folder (_featarray_folder_ setting) in the  `histo_miner_pipeline.yml` config file
+- Add the paths to the folder containing the features jsons (_tissue_analyser_output_ setting) and the path to the post-processed features output folder (_featarray_folder_ setting) in the  `histo_miner_pipeline.yml` config file,
-- Run: ``
+- Run: `python scripts/usecase1_collect_features_consistently.py` to create one matrix with all samples feature,
+- _Writting of next steps in progress_

 ### Classification of cSCC response to immunotherapy with custom feature selection

 Here we perform binary classification of WSI with tumor region into responder and non-responder to a futur immunotherapy (CPI) treatment.
 We will perform a new feature selection to fit more with our dataset.

+- First follow the steps from "Models inference: nucleus segmentation and classification" and "Tissue Analyser",
+- Add the paths to the folder containing the features jsons (_tissue_analyser_output_ setting) and the path to the post-processed features output folder (_featarray_folder_ setting) in the  `histo_miner_pipeline.yml` config file,
+- Run: `python scripts/usecase1_collect_features_consistently.py` to create one matrix with all samples feature,
+- Choose which feature selection method you want to compute based on the scripts in `scripts/cross_validation/`.
+We recommand running `featsel_mrmr_std_crossval_samesplits.py`,
+- Add the path to the folder to output cross-validation evaluation (_classification_evaluation_ setting) and choose its name (_eval_folder_ setting) in `histo_miner_pipeline.yml` config file.
+Optionnaly you can also modify `classification.yml` config file to add/modify any custom parameters,
+- Run 'python scripts/cross_validation/name_of_choosen_method.py',
+- In the folder `infofiles` newly created as output, you will find a .txt file with selected feature names.
+- _Writting of next steps in progress_